AdaCore/training_material/courses/rust_essentials/040_control_flow_basics/04_loops.rst

     println!("LIFTOFF!");

 -----------------------
-:rust:`for` statement
+"for" statement
 -----------------------

 * The :rust:`for` loop iterates over ranges of values or the items in a collection:

 .. code:: rust

-    for index in 1..5 { // will generate 4 iterations
+    for index in 1..5 { // 4 iterations
         println!("index: {index}");
     }

-    for index in 1..=5 { // will generate 5 iterations
+    for index in 1..=5 { // 5 iterations
         println!("index: {index}");
     }

-    for element in [1, 2, 3, 4, 5] { // 5 iterations too
+    for element in [1, 2, 3, 4, 5] { // 5 iterations
         println!("element: {element}");
     }

 -------------------------
-:rust:`loop` expression
+"loop" expression
 -------------------------

 - The :rust:`loop` expression loops forever, until a :rust:`break`

 .. code:: rust

     let mut count = 0;
     loop {
         count += 1;